Prestons suburb profile

 Prestons demographics

 Prestons, located in the southwestern part of Sydney, is a family-oriented suburb known for its community spirit and suburban charm.
-With a population of 15,694 and a median age of 34, Prestons is a vibrant community that attracts families and young professionals alike.
-The suburb's proximity to major roads and public transport options makes it a convenient location for commuting to Sydney's CBD and other parts of the city.
+With a population of 15,694 and a median age of 34, Prestons is a vibrant community that attracts young families and professionals seeking a balanced lifestyle.
+The suburb's proximity to major transport links and amenities makes it a convenient choice for those commuting to the city while enjoying the benefits of suburban living.

 Prestons infrastructure, key developments and investment opportunities